Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text

 In this paper, we conceptualize lexical bias as the disproportionate use of particular lexical items associated with specific gender and age groups.
 By quantifying frequency-based disparities in lexical categories across these groups, we aim to reveal how LLMs embed and reproduce social and demographic stereotypes in the language of targeted communication.
 We further dissect our analysis into \textit{biases in nouns} and \textit{biases in adjectives}.

-\paragraph{Odds Ratio (OR).} To measure the salience of indicatiove words across LLM-generated outputs, we compute an odds ratio (OR) \cite{szumilas2010explaining}.

-\paragraph{Category-level OR (Gender; binary).} We compute the OR for each lexicon category (gender stereotypical traits) to quantify its relative salience in LLM-generated male vs.\ female targeted texts.
+\paragraph{Odds Ratio (OR).} To measure the salience of indicative words across LLM-generated outputs, we compute an odds ratio (OR) \cite{szumilas2010explaining}. \paragraph{Category-level OR (Gender; binary).} We compute the OR for each lexicon category (gender stereotypical traits) to quantify its relative salience in LLM-generated male vs.\ female targeted texts.
 Let $E_m(c)$ and $E_f(c)$ denote the number of occurrences of words belonging to category $c$ in male and female outputs, respectively.
-Let $T_m = \sum_{c} E_m(c)$ and $T_f = \sum_{c} E_f(c)$ be the total number of category word occurrences across all male and female outputs.
-For a lexical category \(c\) with counts \(E_m(c),E_f(c)\) and totals \(T_m,T_f\), $OR > 1$: category $c$ is more salient in male-generated texts, $OR < 1$: category $c$ is more salient in female-generated texts.

-\paragraph{Category-level OR (Age; multi-class).} To quantify age bias across four groups, we compute an OR per lexical category (age stereotypical traits) $c$ by contrasting a focal age group $g$ against all others.
+Let $T_m = \sum_{c} E_m(c)$ and $T_f = \sum_{c} E_f(c)$ be the total number of category word occurrences across all male and female outputs. $s$ is a standard additive smoothing constant set to $s=1$ to avoid division by zero in OR computation.
+For a lexical category \(c\) with counts \(E_m(c),E_f(c)\) and totals \(T_m,T_f\), $OR > 1$: category $c$ is more salient in male-generated texts, $OR < 1$: category $c$ is more salient in female-generated texts. \paragraph{Category-level OR (Age; multi-class).} To quantify age bias across four groups, we compute an OR per lexical category (age stereotypical traits) $c$ by contrasting a focal age group $g$ against all others.